-During any planning process the public is invited to contact Hopelink Mobility Management with comments and/or to request additional information.
-Requests can be made via telephone by contact Hopelink Mobility Management at 425-943-6760 or by contacting our website at www.kcmobility.org.
+During any planning process, the public is invited to contact Hopelink Mobility Management with comments and to request additional information.
+Requests can be made via telephone by contacting Hopelink Mobility Management at 425-943-6760 or our website at www.kcmobility.org.

-Hopelink Mobility Management partnered with over 150 unique organizations in 2019.
+Hopelink Mobility Management partnered with over 150 unique organizations in 2023.
+Through our outreach events, we connected 12,345 people to transportation resources to help them access various services, including employment, medical, childcare, and recreation.
 A sample of who we engage with regularly is below: